Jammed-Jermy/Airport-Project/README.txt

 Before running the application, you need to set up the MySQL database.
 Follow these steps:

 1. Create a new MySQL database named "airport" for the project.

+## Final

+You can run the main code Krishna.py